rwvunl/wscb/README.md

 # Assignment 1: RESTFUL service
 This project implements a URL shortening service using the Flask web framework in Python.
 ## Run the project
 Navigate to the project directory  and execute the following command
 ```python
 python -m flask --app app run
 ```
 Flask will look for a module named `app` and run it as a Flask application.
 If everything is set up correctly, you should see the Flask development server start, and you can access your Flask application at the specified URL (usually `http://0.0.0.0:5000/` by default).
+## Use Postman to test services
+> Specifications for endpoints are provided in assignment report.
 # Assignment 2: RESTful microservices architectures
 ## Two ways to run the project
 ### 1. Run python app.py on the command line